fboglind/project-acholi/README.md

 ## Directory Structure

 - `data/`: Contains the raw extracted data
-- `processed_corpus/`: Contains the preprocessed data ready for Moses SMT
+- `processed/`: Contains the preprocessed data ready for Moses SMT
 - `extract_data.py`: Python script for data extraction
 - `preprocess.sh`: Bash script for data preprocessing

 ## Note

-The `data and `processed_corpus` directories are not tracked by Git.
+The `data` and `processed` directories are not tracked by Git.
 You need to run the scripts to generate these directories and their contents locally.